Josué Pesqueira: Osmanlıspor and Akhisarspor

 Josué left Porto in August 2017, signing a two-year contract at Osmanlıspor again in Turkey's top flight.
 He was released in December, and resumed his career the following July with a deal of the same length at Akhisarspor.
 His side finished runners-up in the Turkish Cup to former club Galatasaray, with him scoring in both legs of a 5–2 aggregate victory over Kasımpaşa S.K. in the quarter-finals.
 In June 2019, however, after being relegated, he severed his ties to the organisation.

 Hapoel Be'er Sheva

 In September 2019, Josué signed for Hapoel Be'er Sheva F.C. of the Israeli Premier League for two years, joining compatriot Miguel Vítor.
 Later joined by David Simão, they won the State Cup in his first season, with him scoring in the semi-finals against Bnei Yehuda Tel Aviv F.C. on 10 June and the 2–0 final win over Maccabi Petah Tikva F.C. on 13 July.

-Josué and Vítor halved their salaries in May 2020 to stay in Israel for another year.
+Josué and Vítor cut their salaries in half in May 2020 to stay in Israel for another year.
 Ten months later, he extended his stay for one more season.